LamaWaffle/100-Days-of-Code-2024/Notes/Notes.md

-states[0]                   # Specifies the item from the list, 0 is Delaware. states[-2]                  # Index will also go backward. states[0][0]                # Specifies D (First letter of the item from that list.) states[0] = "New York"      # Specifies the indexed item listed, then changes its name.
+states[0]                   # Specifies the item from the list, 0 is Delaware. states[-2]                  # Index will also go backward. states[0][0]                # Specifies D (First letter then the firs item from that list.) states[0] = "New York"      # Specifies the indexed item listed, then changes its name.

+# List methods
-states.append("New state")  # add an item to the end of the list states.extend(["New Landtown", "Bobtown", "State1"])  # adds this list to the current list.
+states.append("New state")  # add one item to the end of the list states.extend(["New Landtown", "Bobtown"])  # adds multiple items to the current list.
-states.index("Delaware")    # output for this function will be 0.
+states.index("Delaware")    # output for this function will be 0 (list.index(element, start, end)
-states.capitalize()         # Capitalizes the first letter of the string. states.title()              # Capitalizes the first letter of each word.
+states.capitalize()         # Capitalizes the first letter of the string. states.title()              # Capitalizes the first letter of each word. states.sort()               # Does return any value, changes original list.

 print(len(states_of_america))       # Returns the amount of items from the list. print(len(states_of_america[0]))    # Returns the amount of letter in the first item of the list.

-# This will return an index error, since the total amount of items in the list is 50, but since computers work from 0, it logs 49.
+# This will return an index error, since the total amount of items in the list is 50,but since computers work from 0, it logs 49.
 We are off by 1.
 print(states_of_america[num_of_states])
 print(states_of_america[num_of_states - 1])     # To overcome this, add '-1' to the list.